MartirosSahakyan/movie_app/README.md

  **[DEMO VERSION](https://movie-app-git-main-martirossahakyan.vercel.app/)**
 ### Application Features
-You must log in to use this application
+You must SignUp and LogIn to use this application

 - See over 10000 popular movies in home page by *infinity-scrolling*
 - Search movies by name